 The Same is True For A Writer.

-A writer goes through a train of thought as they commit their ideas to type.
-Trying to unravel another authors thinking is a slower process than writing the article from scratch with your own original ideas.
+An author goes through a train of thought as they commit their ideas to type.
+Trying to unravel another writer's thinking is a slower process than writing the article from scratch with your own original ideas.

 In an attempt to spin the article you need to add filler words and expand or alter the descriptive verbs so that you radically to change the content, without saying anything different or adding to the value of the conversation.